thu-tram/mangg-may-tinh/end-to-end/ethernet.md

 When the recipient gets a packet, it replies with an ack.
 If two nodes send data simultaneously, the collision causes their packets to be corrupted, so no ack is sent.
 If the sender doesn't see an ack, it waits some random amount of time and re-sends.
 Waiting some random amount of time, instead of re-sending immediately, helps us avoid collisions when the packets are resent.

-The naive random access protocol is ``rude'' because nodes start talking whenever they want, and deal with collisions afterwards.
-A more ``polite'' variant of this protocol is called **Carrier Sense Multiple Access (CSMA)**.
+The naive random access protocol is "rude" because nodes start talking whenever they want, and deal with collisions afterwards.
+A more "polite" variant of this protocol is called **Carrier Sense Multiple Access (CSMA)**.
 Nodes listen to the shared medium first to see if anybody is speaking, and only start talking when it is quiet.
-Here, ``listen'' refers to sensing a signal on the wire.
+Here, "listen" refers to sensing a signal on the wire.

 Note that CSMA does not help us avoid all collisions.
 If signals instantaneously propagated along the entire length of the wire, there would be no collisions in CSMA.
 However, propagation delay can introduce issues.
 Suppose node A on one end of the wire hears silence and starts transmitting.
 The signal might not have propagated to node B yet, on the other end of the wire.
 Node B hears silence and also starts transmitting, causing a collision.